nacarbone/retail-earnings-agent/README.md

 At a glance, the baseline and RL models, respectively, are designed as follows:

 ##### Baseline Model
 At each timestep, the baseline model randomly selects an action to buy, sell or hold its current position.
-Based on this choice, it randomly selects an amount of shares to buy or sell based on its current cash balance and number of shares (i.e. the model can only sell as many shares as it actually has in its account.
-This process translates to an investor whose trading decisions are completely arbitrary.
-This process is repeated over 100 episodes and the results averaged.
+Based on this choice, it randomly selects an amount of shares to buy or sell based on its current cash balance and number of shares (i.e. the model can only sell as many shares as it actually has in its account).
+This strategy translates to an investor whose trading decisions are completely arbitrary.
+This process is repeated over 100 episodes and the results are averaged.

 ##### RL Model
 At each timestep, the RL model is faced with the same set of decisions as the baseline model; however, it approaches its decisionmaking much more intelligently.
 Instead of guessing randomly, the model learns a policy by which it makes its actions.
 During the training process, the model probabilistically chooses to explore new actions or exploit its own knowledge of the underlying trading process.
 A neural network outputs an encoding of the current state to be fed into an action distribution.
 The action distribution consists of another neural network which produces the logits of its action type (buy/sell/hold) as well as the embedding of the amount to buy/sell/hold, conditioned on the action type.
 The embedding is then converted to logits using a fixed embedding matrix given by the environment.
 Any unavailble actions are masked out of the logits.
 The model selects actions from this distribution according to a policy, which is optimized using the Proximal Policy Optimization (PPO) algorithm.